dandavison/temporalio-proposals/nexus/sdk-python.md

-# Python Nexus design I
+# Python Nexus design proposal

-@Dan Davison

-**Draft prototyping PRs**
+This is an early-stage design document for how Nexus functionality will be exposed in the Nexus Python SDK and in the Temporal Python SDK.
+The design is still evolving, and feedback is welcome.

-The design proposed here is prototyped in this draft PR.
+The design proposed here is being prototyped in this draft PR:
 [https://github.com/temporalio/samples-python/pull/174](https://github.com/temporalio/samples-python/pull/174)

 # Introduction